Violin Sonatas from the 20th Century

 Lydia Mordkovich (whose name was just vaguely familiar to me prior to the addition of this CD to my collection) spent two years at the music school in Odessa (1960 – 62).
 She then moved to Moscow, where she studied with David Oistrakh, serving as his assistant for several years (1968 – 70).
 1974 – 1979 she served as a teacher in Israel.
 In 1980 she settled in the U.K. and started a recording career.
 Finally, in 1995, she became a professor at the Royal Academy of Music in London.

 Upon listening to the above recording, I felt that Lydia Mordkovich’s provenance from the “great Russian school” is obvious.
-She very much adopted Oistrakh’s plain, full, dense tone & articulation, his vibrato: prominent, but still natural-sounding, i.e., not too nervous, nor too heavy.
+She very much adopted Oistrakh’s plain, full, dense tone & articulation.
+And also Oistrakh’s vibrato: prominent, but still natural-sounding.
+It is not too nervous, nor too heavy.
 Her playing is technically and musically flawless, even superb.
-It is a natural fit for the compositions in this recording (made in 1991), and with Emma Young (violin) and Clifford Benson (piano) she had excellent partners for these compositions.
-For all I can tell, the interpretation here is excellent, expressive, and the recording sound is just fine.
+It is a natural fit for the compositions in this recording (made in 1991).
+And with Emma Young (violin) and Clifford Benson (piano) she had excellent partners for these compositions.
+For all I can tell, the interpretation here is excellent, expressive.
+And the recording sound is just fine.
 I have nothing to compare these recordings with.
 Therefore, I will focus on the music rather than the interpretation in the text below (the times shown are track durations on the above CD).

-I actually felt that this CD is a nice complement to the recording that I discussed in my Listening Diary on 2014-08-19, featuring the two Prokofiev sonatas for violin and piano: No.1 in F minor op.80, No.2 in D major op.94bis, played by Alina Ibragimova and Steven Osborne.
-Those two sonatas are very different: No.1 was written in a stressful period in the composer’s life, and hence may appear rather harsh and difficult to access.
+I actually felt that this CD is a nice complement to the recording that I discussed in my Listening Diary on 2014-08-19, featuring the two Prokofiev sonatas for violin and piano.
+The sonata No.1 in F minor op.80, No.2 in D major op.94bis, played by Alina Ibragimova and Steven Osborne.
+Those two sonatas are very different.
+Sonata No.1 was written in a stressful period in the composer’s life.
+Hence, it may appear rather harsh and difficult to access.
 In contrast, the D major sonata is a lighter, often joyful, sometimes serene, sometimes joking work and may appear easier to get access to.
 I was curious about how the sonatas on the above CD would fit into this scheme:

 This short sonata (12’06” total) was composed in 1947 and features three movements: